Elise Harmon: Early life and education

-Around 1927, Harmon graduated from Marshall High School in Marshall, Texas.
+Harmon graduated from Marshall High School in Marshall, Texas in 1927.

-In 1931, Harmon earned a Bachelor of Science in Chemistry from University of North Texas.
+She earned a Bachelor of Science in chemistry in 1931 from North Texas State College (now University of North Texas) in Denton TX, a Master of Science in biology from the University of Texas in 1938, and took advanced coursework at several institutions.
+Harmon did post-graduate work at several institutions.
+Subjects she pursued included engineering at George Washington University, and polymer chemistry, mathematics, and mechanical engineering at the University of Maryland, College Park.

 In June 1930, while a student, she was elected president of the W.N.
-Masters Chemical Society, a student organization she joined as a freshman in 1927, sponsored by Wallace Newton Masters (1864–1943), founder of the Chemistry Department in 1910.
+Masters Chemical Society, a student organization she joined as a freshman in 1927, sponsored by Wallace Newton Masters (1864–1943), founder of the chemistry department in 1910.

-Harmon earned a Master of Science from the University of Texas at Austin.

-Harmon did post-graduate work at George Washington University and the University of Maryland.